 Live-in care involves having someone live with you at home to provide around-the-clock care and support.

 Responsibilities of a live-in carer include everything from companionship and emotional support to help with personal care and domestic tasks like cooking and cleaning.
-Where necessary, specialist live-in care can also be provided for people with conditions like dementia.
+Specialist live-in care can also be provided for people with conditions like dementia.

 Live-in care is a great option for individuals who need care but wish to maintain their independence and live at home.
 For this reason, live-in care is a popular alternative to care homes for people with comprehensive care needs that can be met at home.

-When live-in care is long-term, carers typically require breaks every two or three weeks to prevent burnout, and make sure the best quality of care is delivered.
+With long-term live-in care, carers typically require breaks every two or three weeks to prevent burnout, and make sure they’re delivering the best quality of care.

-Some care providers, like Curam, have two live-in carers who work in rotation with each other.
+Some care providers have two live-in carers who work in rotation with each other.
 This means that clients can receive care from the same carers, which isn’t always possible with care agencies.
 This sense of familiarity can make all the difference, particularly in cases of dementia or other progressive diseases.

 What is hourly care?